 The DanMAX’s full field imaging system relies on an indirect X-ray to light conversion optical microscope system.
 In this setup, X-rays traverse the sample and hit a thin, transparent scintillator screen, thereby generating an image within the visible spectrum.
 This image is subsequently captured by an sCMOS camera.
 The microscope adopts a “white beam” geometry, with only the scintillator screen and a right-angle mirror intercepting the X-ray beam.
 All other optical components, the x10, and x20 objectives, remain outside the beam to shield them from X-ray exposure.

-A microscope from Optique Peter is on order and will arrive at the end of 2024.
+A microscope from Optique Peter is on order and will arrive in 2025.
 In the meantime, we use a similar microscope kindly lent to us by the TOMCAT beamline at the Swiss Light Source.

-The effective pixel size is 550 nm or 275 nm, with an initial field of view limited to the natural beam size at the sample position, approximately 1.2 x 1.2 mm².
+The effective pixel size is 550 nm or 275 nm, with an initial field of view limited to the natural beam size at the sample position, using 550 nm pixels, approximately 1.2 x 1.2 mm² or to 1.2 x 0.7 mm² using 275 nm pixels.
 A larger field of view at the moment can be achieved with raster scanning of a sample and further image stitching.

 Camera Specifications